This is an easy Makeup tutorial for mature skin! with my best hacks on How to look 10 years younger with makeup.

 and it looks like this.

-I recommend gently pulling some of the eyelid skin up to get access to every area on the eyelid with your blending brush.
+I recommend gently pulling some of the eyelid skin up to access every area on the eyelid with your blending brush.

-Remember to also release the eye and see the makeup from the front with open eyes, to ensure that all the strokes we are making are in the desired area.
+Remember to release the eye and see the makeup from the front with open eyes to ensure that all the strokes we make are in the desired area.

 Next, I’m applying some shimmer in the inner corner area, but this is optional.

 After that, I’m moving to the next trick.